The Veerman Family story is coming soon!

 The act of naming the alpacas is a unique feature of Meadowview Alpaca Farm.
 In trying to use the alpaca’s birth mother’s name in the naming process, we are better able to remember who the mother is without constantly having to refer to the detailed breeding records.
 It is also a good way to communicate with the alpacas who genuinely seem to respond to their names.
 The focus of Meadowview Alpaca Farm is quality fibre so breeding practices are strictly controlled to take into account genetics and fibre information.
 In doing so, we are able to enhance the overall micron count (fibre quality) of the herd.

 Charlie Brown is a unique alpaca stud who will be four years old this summer.
 His birth was a blessing as he was the first C-Section delivery for Meadowview Alpaca Farm’s veterinarian.
 He was born from the famous lineage of CPeruvian Daniel 111 who is known in eastern Canada for the many champion offspring he produced.
 Charlie Brown’s mother, Daniel’s Promise (a Daniel daughter), was in distress as a ring had formed around her birthing canal, not allowing it to expand.
 Following her surgery, complications developed and Promise was treated intravenously.
-I (Denise) spent the night in the barn to make sure the intravenous would remain in position.
 During this time, it was also necessary to bottle feed Charlie Brown.
 By the next evening, Daniel’s Promise had passed on.

 Isabelle is very special as she will willingly stand in as a surrogate mother to orphaned alpacas.
 Normally, alpacas bond strongly to their own young.
 For Isabelle, meeting and nurturing Charlie Brown was as natural as giving birth to him herself.